Bedrock123/Parent-Pilot-Dashboard/README.md

 [View the live demo](http://zacharybedrosian.com/LEARNING/V8/index.html)

-Parent Pilot Dashboard is a single page dashboard that summarizes a LA's member yearly reading statistics and reading averages.
+Parent Pilot Dashboard is a single page dashboard that summarizes a Learning Ally member's yearly reading statistics and reading averages.

 ---

-React Tags
+ReactJS Tags
 ------------
-Listed below are all of the tags in the index.html and what data point they correspond with.
+Listed below are all of the tags in the index.html and what data point or calculation they correspond with.

 ~~~ html
 <!-- Learning Ally Member Frist Name -->